 The GW Law Alumni Mentoring Program invites 2L and 3L students, and new graduates (alumni less than one year post graduation), to join the Alumni Mentoring Program as mentees.
 Please visit the Office of Alumni Career Development and Mentorship to register for the program or for additional information.

 3L students will have the opportunity to join the GW Law Alumni Community, iModules.
 3Ls are added into the system during the early fall of each year and will receive an email notifying them of their new access.
 Questions about the Alumni Community should be directed to the Alumni Office.

 GW Career Connect (GWCC)

 GW Career Connect is open to all GW alumni, graduate students, and upper-class undergraduates from all schools.
 There are close to 2,000 alumni on the system, including many in the Law & Legal Services Industry Community and GW Law alumni.
-Law students also have the opportunity to gain mentoring experience by being a "flash mentor" (i.e. informational interviews) for undergraduates who are interested going to law school.
+Law students also have the opportunity to gain mentoring experience by being a "flash mentor" (i.e. informational interviews) for undergraduates who are interested in going to law school.

 - Guide to Informational Interviews

 - How to Prepare for a Job Fair and Table Talk

 - Look Up and Around: Musings on Mentors, Role Models, and Professionalism, Steven L. Schooner